gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 #### Keys

-Make not of the *Keys* button back on the *Publish* screen.
-For now, we've been working off the **Free** started key provided by LUIS.
+Make note of the *Keys* button back on the *Publish* screen.
+For now, we're working off the **Free** Starter_Key provided by LUIS.
 This gives us 10,000 requests per month!
 However, for production workloads, you can associate a Standard Tier Cognitive Service's subscription key created through your Azure subscription for higher throughput and performance.

 ## Quick Recap